 The man suspected in last week's twin terrorist attacks showed "no emotion" when police told him they claimed 77 lives, his attorney said Saturday, dpa reported.

-Suspect Anders Behring Breivik was Friday informed of the death toll in the July 22 attacks when he was brought to police headquarters for an interview, attorney Geir Lippestad told Oslo daily VG.
+Anders Behring Breivik was Friday informed of the death toll in the July 22 attacks when he was brought to police headquarters for an interview, attorney Geir Lippestad told Oslo daily VG.

 During the interview Breivik asked police about the death toll.